Gibson ES-125 Complete Guide: Every Variant, Era & What to Look For

 Pre-War Production (1941–1942)

-The original ES-125 featured a 16" wide body at full depth.
-Early examples used a non-adjustable single-coil pickup positioned initially at the bridge, then relocated to the neck position.
-Very few complete pre-war examples survive in original condition; those that do are collector-grade instruments regardless of finish or configuration.
-The headstock of these earliest guitars shows slight differences in profile compared to post-war production.
+The first ES-125s came with a 16" wide body at full depth.
+The original non-adjustable single-coil pickup sat at the bridge before being moved to the neck position fairly early in the run.
+Very few complete pre-war examples have survived in original condition.
+The ones that have are collector-grade regardless of finish or configuration, and the headstock profile on these earliest guitars differs slightly from what came after the war.

 Early Post-War (1946–1949)

-When civilian guitar production resumed, the body was widened slightly to 16¼".
-The most significant and rarely documented variation from this period is the all-mahogany body found on some 1946 examples — top, back, and sides all in mahogany rather than the laminated maple that would become standard.
-This was likely a material-availability decision in the immediate post-war period, but it produces a distinctly different tonal character: warmer in the mids, with less of the glassy high-end shimmer associated with maple-top examples.
+When civilian production restarted, the body grew slightly to 16¼".
+The most interesting and least-documented variation from this stretch is the all-mahogany body on some 1946 examples: top, back, and sides all in mahogany instead of the laminated maple that would become standard.
+This was almost certainly a materials decision driven by what Gibson could actually get its hands on in 1946, but the tonal result is distinct.
+Warmer in the mids, less of the glassy top-end shimmer you hear from maple-top examples.

-What to look for: The 1946 all-mahogany bodies can be identified by their grain pattern under finish and slightly different resonance when tapped acoustically.
-The sunburst on these instruments was also applied over the mahogany grain, sometimes giving the top a more orange-brown cast compared to later maple examples.
+What to look for: The 1946 all-mahogany bodies can be identified by the grain showing through the finish and by a slightly different resonance when you tap the top acoustically.
+Sunburst on these instruments was sprayed over mahogany rather than maple, which sometimes gives the top a more orange-brown cast compared to later examples.

 The Golden Era (1950–1959)

-By 1950 Gibson had standardized the ES-125 with a laminated maple top, back, and sides — the construction formula that would define the model through the rest of its run.
-The body retained its 16¼" width at full depth.
-Thinline models introduced in 1956 used the same laminated maple but reduced body depth to 1¾", producing a more feedback-resistant instrument well suited to the louder stages of the rock and roll era.
+By 1950 Gibson had settled on laminated maple top, back, and sides, the recipe that would define the model for the rest of the run.
+Body width stayed at 16¼" at full depth.
+The thinline models that arrived in 1956 used the same laminated maple but with body depth cut to 1¾", which made the guitar friendlier on louder stages and less prone to feedback as rock and roll volumes climbed.

 The Norlin Era (Late 1960s–1970)

-After CMI (Chicago Musical Instruments) sold Gibson to the Ecuadorian brewery conglomerate Norlin in 1969, quality control began to decline — a trend that would accelerate through the 1970s and early 1980s.
-The final years of ES-125 production saw necks transition from traditional one-piece mahogany to three-piece mahogany or maple construction, a cost-cutting measure that also affected the feel and resonance of the instrument.
-The body binding, finish quality, and hardware finish also became more variable toward the end of the run.
+After CMI (Chicago Musical Instruments) sold Gibson to the Ecuadorian brewery conglomerate Norlin in 1969, quality control started to slip, and the slide kept going through the 1970s and into the early 80s.
+In the final years of ES-125 production, necks transitioned from one-piece mahogany to three-piece mahogany or maple, a cost-cutting change that also altered the feel and resonance of the guitar.
+Binding work, finish quality, and hardware plating all got more inconsistent toward the end of the run.

 Electronics: The P-90 Pickup

-The P-90 is inseparable from the ES-125's identity.
-Designed by Gibson engineer Seth Lover's predecessor, the P-90 debuted around 1946 and became Gibson's primary single-coil design until the introduction of the humbucker in 1957.
-The same pickup powered Gibson's other great working-musician instruments of the era — the Les Paul Junior and the Les Paul Special — which tells you everything about where the P-90 sat in Gibson's hierarchy: it was the sound of guitars built for people who actually played them.
-It sits sonically between the bright, glassy clarity of a Fender single-coil and the thick warmth of a PAF humbucker — punchy in the midrange, with a slightly dirty top end that sings under amp gain.
-On a semi-hollow body like the ES-125, that natural acoustic resonance gives the P-90 additional bloom and sustain that solid-body guitars can't replicate.
+The P-90 is what makes the ES-125 the ES-125.
+It showed up in Gibson's lineup around 1946 and stayed the company's main single-coil through 1957, when the humbucker took over.
+The same pickup powered Gibson's other working-musician electrics of the period, the Les Paul Junior and the Les Paul Special, which tells you where Gibson placed it: this was the pickup for guitars that were going to get played.
+Tonally it sits between the bright glassy clarity of a Fender single-coil and the thick warmth of a PAF humbucker.
+Strong midrange punch, a slightly dirty top end that breaks up nicely when an amp is leaned on.
+On a semi-hollow body the natural acoustic resonance gives the P-90 some extra bloom and sustain you won't get from a solid-body P-90 guitar.

 Pickup Type P-90 Single Coil ("Soapbar" on body / "Dog-ear" cover)